Discover the Red City: A Curated Marrakech Travel Guide for the Modern Explorer

 Riad accommodations: A unique Marrakech experience

 - Riad Yasmine: This beautiful riad is located in the heart of the Medina and features a stunning courtyard with a refreshing pool.
-The rooms are stylishly decorated and offer all the modern amenities you could need.
+The rooms are stylishly decorated and offer all the modern amenities you need.

 Exploring Marrakech's culinary scene

-- Pastilla: Also known as bastilla, this sweet and savory pastry is a unique Moroccan specialty that combines shredded chicken or pigeon with almonds, spices, and phyllo dough.
+- Pastilla: Also known as Bastilla, this sweet and savory pastry is a unique Moroccan specialty that combines shredded chicken or pigeon with almonds, spices, and phyllo dough.
 It is typically dusted with powdered sugar and cinnamon and served as a starter or main dish.